-4. Student complains about grade after the semester is completed.
+4.'Student complains about grade after the semester is completed.

 Faculty are encouraged to regularly communicate grade information to students during the semester to minimize student complaints.
 Faculty should meet with students to evaluate the nature of the complaint.
-Faculty grading mistakes are easily handled with the Change of Record Form.
+Faculty grading mistakes are easily handled through UCD Access.
 Otherwise, the student should be referred to the Academic Services Office (LSC 701) for the Academic Appeal Process procedure.